AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 It can be downloaded and installed from: https://our.umbraco.org/projects/website-utilities/personalisation-groups

-There's also a NuGet installer if you prefer to use that:

-    PM> Install-Package UmbracoPersonalisationGroups

-However this will only install the dll, not the document types and data types.
-As such I'd reccommend if you do want to use NuGet for ease of updates, do the following:

-- Install the package from our.umbraco.org
-- Then install from NuGet to get the dll as a package reference

 It contains a few different pieces:

 - An interface for and various implementations of different personalisation group criteria (e.g. "time of day", "day of week")